 Music as a Tool for Health

 Combatting social isolation is one of the HPO’s priority areas as part of our Wellbeing Initiative.
-In the 18-19 Season, we launched Seniors Connect, a program designed to offer isolated seniors the opportunity to experience mainstage concerts in a welcoming environment with their peers.
+In 2018 we launched Seniors Connect, a program designed to offer isolated seniors the opportunity to experience mainstage concerts in a welcoming environment with their peers.

 Participating seniors and volunteers meet before concerts to build relationships and connect over a shared pastime.
 Financial assistance is made available for ticket purchases and transportation, if necessary.

 “I cannot drive at night.
 This was my first time, and it was a delight.
 Great committee to make me feel welcome and enjoy a night out.” – Seniors Connect Participant